-We understand and respect that clients may not want the wording of their copy to change too much from their original vision.
+We understand and respect that clients may not want the wording of their copy to change too much.
 In this case, you can help to improve readability by adding subheadings and breaking up paragraphs.
 However, we have noticed that not working on readability does have a noticeable SEO impact.
 Having a more readable page will result in more movement on your site.
 For more support, read this blog post Cory wrote all about improving your readability.

 So….do both lights on Yoast need to be green to have good SEO?

 So, do both lights NEED to be green?
 No. It’s totally fine to have one that is orange, instead of green.
 Just make sure you’re looking through the suggestions Yoast is giving you so you make an educated choice about whether or not to follow each piece of standard Yoast advice.
 That said, Yoast certainly can make it a lot easier to figure out how to navigate many of the more technical parts of SEO, and for that, we’re thankful!